dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Headlamp Upgrade Recipe.md

 Strengthens the power of your Headlamp accessory, increasing the area of illumination.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Headlamp Upgrade Recipe

 Sorting priority: 23062

-Item uid: Headlamp Upgrade Recipe